The Program

 Contract Track

-To fulfill the requirements of a track, students must complete three approved courses from at least two disciplines, take a comparative course (i.e. a course that might not cover material directly dealing with the track, but would enrich a student’s engagement through comparative inquiry), and address their track in their senior exercise.
-Faculty in each track may set an additional requirement of a level of language competency for its concentrators.
+To fulfill the requirements of a track, students must complete three approved courses from at least two academic disciplines (i.e. from different department/programs) take a comparative course (i.e. a course that might not cover material directly dealing with the track, but would enrich a student’s engagement through comparative inquiry), and address their track in their senior exercise.
 Students may petition to use courses completed on approved study away programs to fulfill elective requirements.
 Students may not count a course toward more than one requirement in the track.

 For a full listing of courses available for each track, please consult the course catalog or the courses page of this website.